Boost your energy with these power foods

 Iron deficiency is associated with fatigue, impaired concentration, weakness, and poor immune function.[]

 Obtaining iron from food rather than supplements avoids potential side effects and medication interactions.
 Many people assume that red meat is the best way to get enough iron.
 However, this goes against recommendations to reduce red meat intake to promote better health and energy levels.
-Patients can be educated on the various non-red meat iron sources, which include the following:
+You can eat the foods listed below for a good dose of iron:

 • Cooked oysters